Stop running! Why you may be implementing AI pilots the wrong way

-by Knut Haanaes Published 12 July 2021 in Brain circuits • 2 min read
+by Knut Haanaes Published July 12, 2021 in Brain Circuits • 2 min read

 ESG has more momentum today that CSR, and is driving action forcefully, driven largely by investors.
 Bloomberg Intelligence has predicted ESG assets are on track to exceed $53 trillion over the next four years.
 Investors are now more able and willing to act in this area, because COVID-19 has proven how risky it is not to be prepared for potential future huge disruptions such as climate change.